 “We hope that in 2014, cyclists taking part in the epic Etape challenges will also raise funds to help us provide even more free care and support to terminally ill people and their families across the UK.”

-PRESS RELEASE issued by Volpa.
-You too can post your story ideas for journalists (aka Press or media releases), on allmediascotland.com.
-Email email@example.com for more information.
+MEDIA RELEASE issued by Volpa.
+You too can post media releases (aka press releases), on allmediascotland.com.
+Email here for more information.